Myash21/Customer-support-AI-companion/README.md

 - **Re-ranking**: Add re-ranking layer after hybrid retrieval for improved precision
 - **Graph RAG**: Incorporate knowledge graph structure for better reasoning and context
 - **Context pruning**: Intelligent document filtering to reduce noise and improve relevance
+- **Multi-modal RAG**: Support for images, diagrams, and other document types
+- **Temporal RAG**: Time-aware retrieval for versioned documentation and changelogs

 ### Production Scaling
 - **Vector database upgrade**: Migrate to Qdrant or Weaviate for better performance and scalability